dikortis/LetsTalkETC/Episodes/Episode_13.md

-were there from the very beginning you're one of the authentic real you know original cryptocurrency fans so that's pretty impressive and it's it's it's interesting that you you are always an entrepreneur and you weren't afraid to try mining you weren't a that you even were so ambitious to do an exchange that's very impressive um and then you did stanberry and um what what is interesting to me one of those lots of things that are interesting but basically it is a notary right notarization that's one way to describe what you do and you do more but that's that's a big part of it and so it would make sense that you would you would be a fan of etherium classic because they're a big value is immutability right and they don't want to change the blockchain that I want to make too many improvements impulsively and so yeah so
+were there from the very beginning you're one of the authentic real you know original cryptocurrency fans so that's pretty impressive and it's it's interesting that you are always an entrepreneur and you weren't afraid to try mining you weren't a that you even were so ambitious to do an exchange that's very impressive um and then you did stanberry and what is interesting to me one of those lots of things that are interesting but basically it is a notary right notarization that's one way to describe what you do and you do more but that's a big part of it and so it would make sense that you would you would be a fan of ethereum classic because they're a big value is immutability right and they don't want to change the blockchain that I want to make too many improvements impulsively and so
-I was I was just really impressed with your background and it would make sense that you'd be doing your work on on the theorem classic which is that correct everything I
+I was just really impressed with your background and it would make sense that you'd be doing your work on on the ethereum classic which is that correct everything

 **Daniele Levi:**
-yeah it's everything it's
+yes it's everything it's
 correct I i would like to tell you a little bit more about why i went only into crypto currencies i I felt from the